makaveli006/ecommerce-application-ROR/README.md

+# I WOULD SUGGEST INSTALL BOTH ENVIRONMENT IN WINDOWS AND WSL!!!!!!!!!!!!

 This web application was inspired by a video from Conner Jensen on YouTube.
 Their insightful tutorial on [specific topic or project name] provided a solid foundation for this project.
 While I have made modifications and added some unique features to tailor the app to my own goals, the core idea and structure are heavily influenced by their excellent content.
 You can check out their original video [https://www.youtube.com/watch?v=hURUMwdCWuI] to see the source of inspiration.
 A huge thanks to Conner Jensen for sharing their knowledge and inspiring this creation!